The battle royale trend in this generation of video games is still alive and well.

-You might not see a major difference in the framerate department, but the game feels a bit better to play.
+You might not see a major difference in the framerate department, but the game feels better.

 #7: Delete your Temp Files

-In 2020, I always recommend people to go for more than 8GB of RAM if they can.
+In 2023, I always recommend people to use more than 8GB of RAM if they can.

 If you don’t have sufficient memory, your PC might run out of space to save temporary files while you’re in the game.

 - Press the Windows+R keys on your keyboard.
 (This should bring up the Run program.)

 - Type in “%temp%,” and a folder should pop up showing all of your temp files.